MehmetMHY/irrational-pi/README.md

 6. I tested the project in my browser by just opening the single index HTML file.

-7. The logo/favicon was created by taking a screenshot of one of the images the app generated, cropping it, removing the background pixels, adjusting the color values, and reducing the image resolution using MacOS's [Preview](<https://en.wikipedia.org/wiki/Preview_(macOS)>) app.
+7. The logo/favicon was created by taking a screenshot of one of the images the app generated, cropping it, removing the background pixels, adjusting the color values, and reducing the image resolution using macOS's [Preview](<https://en.wikipedia.org/wiki/Preview_(macOS)>) app.

 8. And finally, I created the `.gitignore` file, set up the git project's directory structure, and created a [GitHub](https://github.com/) repo, pushing everything from my local git project to that GitHub repo.
 I formatted the entire codebase using [fm](https://github.com/MehmetMHY/fm), and I wrote the `README.md` myself.
 However, I used [Cha](https://github.com/MehmetMHY/cha/) to help me draft and polish the `README.md`.
 After all of this, the project was done.
-From time to time, I do pull up [Cursor IDE](https://www.cursor.com/) and use the same model(s) to fix errors I found, but over all, the project was done at that point.
+From time to time, I do pull up [Cursor IDE](https://www.cursor.com/) and use the same model(s) to fix errors I find, but overall, the project was done at that point.

 ## License